mirix/approaches-to-diarisation/README.md

 ### REQUIREMENTS ###

-#### batch_diarize_stablets_hdbscan_novi4.py ####
+#### diarize_whisper_stablets_hdbscan.py ####

 This is the only script you need now.
-The others are there for just for reference.

 It works with Python 3.8.17.
-Because of NeMo, it fails on Python 3.11.3.
+Because of NeMo, it fails with Python 3.11.3.
 It it best to create a dedicated environment.

-It expects to find the samples in mp3 format in the "samples" folder.
+It expects to find the samples in mp3 format in the "samples" folder and saves the outputs to "diarealsamples".

 These are the dependencies explicitly imported: